SGokilapriya/nodeemp/README.md

 # nodeemp
-Simple node emp using mongodb as the back end for linux boxes Steps to install</br>
+Simple node emp using mongodb as the back end for linux boxes.
+To maintain list of users and there access
+# Stock holders
+1)Admin - Able to add all kind of users and all kind of access 2)Community manager - Able to add new users and maintain there attentance and there details 3)Members - Able to edit there detail and able to see there attentance.
+Steps to install</br>
 1)Make sure that your mongodb is running  on your local machine</br>
 https://docs.mongodb.com/manual/administration/install-on-linux </br>